United Way of Washington County Funding Goals for Education

 Helping children and youth achieve their potential through educational readiness.

-Washington County students are not fully school ready and prepared for consistent academic advancement toward college and career readiness.
+Washington County students do not fully school ready and prepared for consistent academic advancement toward college and career readiness.

 Goal Statement 1: